Virgin Australia in trading halt as it seeks $1.4bn bailout

 A Qantas source confirmed the airline’s revenue was three times higher than Virgin’s, meaning it would want a $4.2 billion loan.

-Last week Qantas raised about $1 billion in additional debt from the market in a loan secured against aircraft it owns.
+Last week, Qantas raised about $1 billion in additional debt from the market in a loan secured against planes it owns.

 The company has $3.5 billion in other remaining assets it can use to raise more cash.